-Project Project Description 1 Country House Project (Casa Familiar Rural) To support the agricultural sector in the region, and to empower the next generation of farmers to develop sustainable farms, Michelin donated land and has partnered with other stakeholders to create the Casa Familiar Rural (Country House Project) .
+Country House Project (Casa Familiar Rural) To support the agricultural sector in the region, and to empower the next generation of farmers to develop sustainable farms, Michelin donated land and has partnered with other stakeholders to create the Casa Familiar Rural (Country House Project).
 This agricultural technical school is catered to youth 14-18 years old, who are the children of smallholders in the region of Igrapiúna, Bahia.
 The school empowers them with a professional education that covers techniques for the cultivation of rubber and other diversified crops, along with agricultural business strategies and management, giving them the skills and knowledge to develop sustainable small agricultural businesses.
 Environmental and social responsibility are core parts of the curriculum.
-The project, set up in 2007 and still running today, has seen 249 graduates and 436 productive education projects.
-2 Strengthening the Natural Rubber Value Chain in the Brazilian Amazon Latex extraction is an important part of the local economy for communities in the Amazon.
+The project, set up in 2007 and still running today, has seen 313 graduates and 802 productive education projects.

+Strengthening the Natural Rubber Value Chain in the Brazilian Amazon Latex extraction is an important part of the local economy for communities in the Amazon.
 Here, local communities, especially indigenous people groups, collect latex from naturally occurring rubber trees scattered in the Amazonian rainforest.
 The practice, when done sustainably, has minimal impacts on the forest, and provides an important income source for communities in the area.
 Understanding the difficulties faced in recent year by the Covid pandemic and the gradual exodus from the practice, the Michelin Foundation partnered with WWF Brazil to empower the communities in the area.
 In the short run, the project aims to preserve the existing ecosystem by improving the way natural rubber is extracted and commercialized by traditional communities.
 Better organizing the process and making it more viable will sustain employment for local people, mitigate the negative impacts of the health crisis, help promote forest conservation and reduce deforestation and the carbon emissions that go with it.
-Practically, in the medium term, the project potentially covers 14 conservation units with a total surface area of 6,8 million hectares of forest, directly providing sufficient revenues for the guardians of the forest, some 3,800 families who currently inhabit the forest and ensure its conservation.
-3 [RLU], Community Partnership Programme (CPP) Developed by Royal Lestari Utama (RLU), the In-situ Smallholder Community Partnership Program (CPP) is a long-term endeavour that aims to strengthen the social and economic stability of the community.
-This program aims to resolve land claims and conflicts and ensures compliance with the applicable regulations.
-The program includes the provision of production facilities, technical capacity building, and the marketing facilities.
-As the first step, the company is to identify smallholders and communicate the program with them.
-Once the smallholders form an agreement with RLU, RLU will provide technical support to build the capacity of smallholders to increase their rubber production and agroforestry gardens, as well as to increase the institutional capability of the smallholder groups to conduct business transactions with RLU and subsidiaries professionally.
+Practically, in the medium term, the project potentially covers 14 conservation units with a total surface area of 6.8 million hectares of forest, directly providing sufficient revenues for the guardians of the forest, some 3,800 families who currently inhabit the forest and ensure its conservation.
+As of 2022, 250 collectors have been trained under this program.